 Stonewall marks a moment in history when queers, led by black trans women, fought back against police violence and successfully chased off a hateful, oppressive police force, inspiring a literal and figurative movement toward queer liberation.
 It was spontaneous.
 It was violent.
 And it was a riot.

 In other words, corporations who drape their signage with rainbows during the month of June did not invent Pride.
 Queer people did, and their contributions (and continuing struggles) are frequently overlooked.

 Pride doesn't exist without the tireless work of activists who continue doing the work of queer liberation, which is very, very far from over.
 Celebrating Pride while remaining ignorant to their contributions — or worse, judgmental of their necessary tactics to disrupt the status quo — is straight up disrespectful.

 Similarly, bringing an "I don't see gender, I see people" attitude to Pride, especially for cisgender, pansexual, or heteroflexible folks, can be just as invalidating of the queer experience as claiming "I don't see race."
 It's not that being sexually fluid isn't a valid way to move through the world; it is!
 But it's important to recognize and respect that queer bodies carry the death and trauma of queer identities.
 Claiming that we're post-gender or post-sexual identity ignores the realities of a queer communal history of trauma.

 2. Don't Take Up Space At The Expense Of A Marginalized Person

 Similarly, if you're a white queer and you spot an advertised QTPOC (queer/trans people of color) party, skip it unless explicitly invited.
-Don't force organizers to police identities at the door, potentially putting a white-passing person of color in an awkward situation; police your own presence.
-QTPOC have the right to curate safer spaces for themselves without worrying about catering to white fragility.
+You won't wan to force organizers to police identities at the door.

 3. Pay More Than The Suggested Entry Price If You Can